Within Our Gates: Plot

 Rev. Jacobs asks for Sylvia's hand in marriage, but Sylvia, now in love with Dr. Vivian, refuses.
 Larry, on the run from the police, runs into Sylvia and attempts blackmail with secrets of Sylvia's past.
-Instead of stealing from the school on Larry's behalf, Sylvia runs away in the night and heads north.

-Later, Dr. Vivian searches for Sylvia.
+Instead of having her secrets revealed to the school by Larry, Sylvia runs away in the night and heads north.
+Later on, Dr. Vivian searches for Sylvia.
 Larry, who has run out of money and returned to Alma, is fatally shot during an attempted bank robbery.
 Dr. Vivian by chance ends up treating Larry and meets Alma.
 Alma tells Dr. Vivian about Sylvia's past: these flashback scenes are portrayed in the film.
 Sylvia was adopted and raised by a poor black family, the Landrys, who managed to provide her with an education.

-During her youth, the senior Landry was wrongfully accused of the murder of an unpopular but wealthy white landlord, Gridlestone.
-A white mob attacked the Landry family, lynching the parents and hunting down their son, who escaped after nearly being shot.
-The mob also lynched Efrem, a servant of Gridlestone, despite Efrem collaborating with them.
-Sylvia escaped after being chased and attacked by Gridlestone's brother, who overpowered her and was close to raping her.
-Noticing a scar on her breast, Gridlestone's brother realized that Sylvia was in fact his mixed-race daughter, born of his marriage to a local black woman.
-He had paid for her education.
+During her youth, Sylvia's father Jasper Landry was wrongfully accused of the murder of Philip Gridlestone, an unpopular but wealthy white landlord, the accusation done by Philip's loyal black servant, Efrem.
+A white mob attacked the Landry family, lynching the parents and burning their bodies afterwards.
+Their young son Emil managed to escape after nearly being shot.
+The mob also lynched Efrem despite him collaborating with them.
+Sylvia also escaped after being chased and attacked by Armand Gridlestone, Philip's brother, who overpowered her and was close to raping her.
+Noticing a scar on her breast, Armand realized that Sylvia was in fact his mixed-race daughter, born of his marriage to a local black woman and had paid for her education.

 After hearing about her life, Dr. Vivian meets with Sylvia; he encourages her to love her country and take pride in the contributions of African Americans.
-He professes his love for her, and the film ends with their marriage.
+He professes his love for her, and they marry.